Bastardkb/Charybdis/files/mods/readme.md

 ![](../../pics/1aj.png)

 ## Modular Thumb Cluster
-Based on the 3x5 SkeletylCharybdis Nano.
+Based on the 3x5 Skeletyl/Charybdis Nano.
 This has a slightly modified plate, a 3 switch thumb cluster (ala Skeletyl), a 2 switch thumb cluster with the mount for a trackball/trackpad (ala Charybdis Nano) and a modified main body

 Note: Below picture uses a standard Skeletyl main body that was cut to make room for the modular thumb cluster but a purpose printed main body should give better results!